With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreChestnut Health Systems is a mental health clinic in Saint Clair County, IL, located at 5109 North Illinois Street, Apartment 101, 62208.
+Learn MoreChestnut Health Systems is one of mental health facilities in Saint Clair County, Illinois, located at 5109 North Illinois Street, Apartment 101, 62208 zip code.
 Chestnut Health Systems provides residential treatment.
-Chestnut Health Systems offers individual psychotherapy, group therapy and psychotropic medication to seniors 65 or older, adults and young adults.
+Chestnut Health Systems provides group therapy, psychotropic medication and individual psychotherapy to young adults, seniors 65 or older and adults.
 Chestnut Health Systems also supports people with serious mental illness.
-Additional services offered at Chestnut Health Systems include supported employment, diet and exercise counseling and case management.
+Additional services provided at Chestnut Health Systems include case management, supported housing and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.